-\item Mean normalized cross correlation (ZNCC): $\frac{1}{N} \sum_i^N \frac{\left(H_{r i}-\mu_{H_r}\right)\left(H_{e i}-\mu_{H_e}\right)}{\sigma^{H_r} \sigma^{H_e}}$ \end{itemize}
+\item Mean normalized cross correlation (ZNCC): { $\frac{1}{N} \sum_i^N \frac{\left(H_{r i}-\mu_{H_r}\right)\left(H_{e i}-\mu_{H_e}\right)}{\sigma^{H_r} \sigma^{H_e}}$} \end{itemize}

 where $H_r$ denotes the reference height, $H_e$ denotes the estimated height, and $N$ denotes the estimated pixel count. $\mu$ and $\sigma$ are the mean values and standard deviations of $H_r$ and $H_e$, respectively.
-The $\text{cRMSE}$ and $\text{cRel}$ means that only changed areas are considered.
+The $\text{cRMSE}$ and $\text{cRel}$ {indicate} that only changed areas are considered.
 The ZNCC quantifies the spatial correlation between output and ground truth, while the other metrics measure the degree of absolute errors at each pixel in meters.
-Moreover, we involve the million parameter amount (MParams) and Giga Floating-Point Operations (GFLOPs) to compare the model complexity \cite{chen2021remote,liu2021zoominnet}.
+Moreover, we {include} the million parameter count (MParams) and Giga Floating-Point Operations (GFLOPs) {as metrics} to compare the model complexity \cite{chen2021remote,liu2021zoominnet}.

 \textbf{Compared methods}.
-There is actually limited research \cite{marsocci2023inferring} that detects semantic and height change concurrently.
+Limited research, such as \cite{marsocci2023inferring}, {has concurrently} detected semantic and height changes.
 To provide a benchmarking, we follow the structure of MTBIT \cite{marsocci2023inferring} that maintains the original change detection network while slightly modifying the decoder with an additional height change detection branch.
-Among the selected methods, the \textbf{FC-Siamese} \cite{daudt2018fully} is the first fully convolution-based change detection architecture that is widely used for comparison.
-The \textbf{SNUNet} \cite{fang2021snunet} is a state-of-the-art CNN-based method with densely connected backbone.
-The \textbf{ChangeFormer} \cite{bandara2022transformer} is a Transformer-based method that yields promising results in current change detection benchmarks.
-The \textbf{P2VNet} \cite{lin2022transition} models the change process in a novel multi-frame transition perspective.
-The \textbf{MTBIT} is the latest Transformer-based network derived from BIT \cite{chen2021remote} to detect semantic and height changes simultaneously.
+Among the selected methods, the {FC-Siamese} \cite{daudt2018fully} is the first fully convolution-based change detection architecture widely used for comparison.
+The {SNUNet} \cite{fang2021snunet} is a state-of-the-art CNN-based method {featuring a} densely connected backbone.
+The {ChangeFormer} \cite{bandara2022transformer} is a Transformer-based method that yields promising results in most change detection benchmarks.
+The {P2VNet} \cite{lin2022transition} models the change process in a novel multi-frame transition perspective.
+The {MTBIT} extends the Transformer-based BIT \cite{chen2021remote} for simultaneously detecting semantic and height changes.